 - While the pan is preheating, chop/slice your vegetables.
 Set aside.

-- Remove pan with gloves after 10 minutes.
+- Using oven mitts, remove pan after 10 minutes.

 - Add 1 tbsp of oil to the pan and swirl it around to coat pan